IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ``````

 After running the MCMC, the 50% of the chain is burned.
 The burning period can be changed in the code, just fixing **nburn** in the desired percentage.
 The posterior probability of each model is computed using the results.
-As explained in the article the models are represented by binary vectors, in the code all the vector have 1 in the first column because it corresponds to the intercept, which is always included.
+As explained in the article, models are represented by binary vectors.
+In the code, each vector has a 1 in the first column, indicating the intercept, which is always included.

 ```r
 nburn=round(num*0.5+1)